pledge4future/WePledge/backend/docs/graphql/authentication.md

-# GraphQL: User management
+# GraphQL: Authentication

 The API including requests and possible responses is well documented [here](https://django-graphql-auth.readthedocs.io/en/latest/api).

 The requests (except for the updateUser) can be sent through GraphiQL on `localhost:8000/graphql` or using [Postman](https://www.postman.com/) to `localhost:8000/graphql/`.
 If the requests reuqired sending a token in the header, you need to use postman.

 As a tutorial, everything is explained in this [video tutorial](https://www.youtube.com/watch?v=pyV2_F9wlk8&t=494s) along with code on [GitHub](https://github.com/veryacademy/YT-GraphQL-User-Authentication-GraphQL-Auth)

 ## Register a new user account

 ### 1. Register new user

 Required info from user:

 * Email
 * username
 * Password
 * Repeat password

 #### request